-While I am currently finishing up a mystery novel based in Silicon Valley, I began my public fiction career in 2014.
+While I have just finished writing a mystery novel based in Silicon Valley, I began my public fiction career in 2014.
 That’s the year I won the Central Coast Writers Conference’s first place award for “Mrs. Meyer’s Morning,” a short story inspired by my mother’s battle with dementia.
 In 2015, I was a finalist with my flash fiction piece, “Cambrian Branch No. 256,” which tells the story of a woman who goes to an ATM for a withdrawal and learns her entire life has fallen apart.

 I love short fiction because it fits neatly into our busy lives.
-It’s more substantial and nourishing than a tweet.
+And it’s a little more nourishing than a tweet.